marktodman/voyage-vert/README.md

 There are a number of future development ideas to be deployed under future versions of the app:

 1. Add a Newsletter sign up to develop a community.
+1. Custom 404 and other Error pages to improve UX.
 1. Extend the profile information to include more user information and avatar.
 1. Automatically populate Booking forms with profile information to improve UX.
 1. Add a Bookings count to provide user feedback on popularity of certain Routes and Trips.